 The results are then analysed and the reports are prepared for publication in April 2027.

-The responses from the survey will provide important information on the standard of services to help us identify where improvements are necessary.
+The responses from the survey will provide important information on the standard of services to help identify where improvements are necessary.

 The results are then analysed and the reports are prepared for publication in April 2027.

-The responses from the survey will provide important information on the standard of services to help us identify where improvements are necessary.
+The responses from the survey will provide important information on the standard of services to help identify where improvements are necessary.